tgel0/data-science-portfolio/README.md

 This portfolio is a compilation of notebooks which I created for data analysis or for exploration of machine learning algorithms.

-## Unsupervised Learning with K-Means Notebook - Spotify Data
+## Spotify Cluster Analysis

-In this notebook I used unsupervised machine learning algorithms such as K-Means and PCA to cluster and visualize audio features data collected from the official Spotify Web API.
+In this notebook I used unsupervised machine learning algorithms such as K-Means and PCA to discover groups of unlabeled data by clustering and visualizing audio features data collected from the official Spotify Web API.

 [github](https://github.com/tgel0/data-science-portfolio/blob/master/Notebooks/SpotifyUnsupervised.ipynb) [nbviewer](http://nbviewer.jupyter.org/github/tgel0/data-science-portfolio/blob/master/Notebooks/SpotifyUnsupervised.ipynb)

-## Simple Exploration Notebook - Loan Data
+## Simple Exploration Notebook

 Using python libraries numpy, pandas, matplotlib and seaborn I performed data exploration and visualization on a dataset from Kaggle which includes loan data.